noiselabs/configparser.php/README.md

 -----

 ### Autoloading classes (optional)

+*You may skip this section if you are using Composer.*

 ConfigParser makes use of PHP namespaces and as such the usage of a autoloader libray is recommended.
 [Symfony](https://github.com/symfony/symfony) provides a great class loader available on [GitHub](https://github.com/symfony/ClassLoader).